 And I think I know the reason.

-Most online resource (in English) for the rice to water ratio for short-grain rice is 1 : 1 (rice : water).
+Most online resources (in English) will tell you the rice-to-water ratio for Japanese short-grain white rice is 1 to 1.

 But what you probably didn’t know is this:

-That means, if you still want to use a 1:1 ratio, the rice must be soaked in separate water for 20-30 minutes (for that extra 10-20%), drain well, and add the measured (a 1:1 ratio) water.
-This way, you made sure your rice got moisture it needs.
+That means, if you still want to use a 1-to-1 ratio, the rice must be soaked in separate water for 20-30 minutes (for that extra 10-20%) and drained well before you add the measured water at a 1-to-1 ratio.
+This way, you made sure your rice got the moisture it needs.